How to Replace Your Robo-Advisor With AI

 Do I have to sell everything to switch?

 No, and nothing here tells you to.
-Some people keep a robo for part of their money and use a connected AI assistant alongside it for a portfolio they manage themselves.
+Some people keep a robo for part of their money and use a connected AI assistant like Walnut alongside it for a portfolio they manage themselves.
 Whether to sell, hold, or run both is a personal decision with tax consequences, so weigh it carefully and consider a tax professional before acting.

 Walnut is informational and is not an investment adviser.
 Nothing on this page is tax advice, legal advice, or a recommendation to buy, sell, hold, or transfer any security, account, or product.
 Selling investments can have tax consequences; consult a qualified tax or financial professional about your own situation.
 App features, pricing, and availability change; verify current details on each provider's site before deciding.